 Previous editions of Metrolines are available to download from the website here.
-You can also request to be on the email distribution list or collect a hard copy from the Saturday morning session at Roxbourne Park.
+When you joined, you will have been added to the email distribution list for future editions; you can also collect a hard copy from the Saturday morning session at Roxbourne Park.

-Metrolines is usually published on the 20th of each month.
+Metrolines is usually published at the end of each month.